Hybrid Training for Vision-Language-Action Models

 VLAs that learn to predict thoughts and actions, like thinking and hierarchical VLAs, have demonstrated improved performance in several works \citep{shi2025hirobot, nvidia2025gr00tn1, zawalski24ecot, zhao2025cotvla}.
 Compared to standard VLAs, these models learn to: (i) predict thoughts in language form, and (ii) condition the actions' probability on the generated thoughts.
 Thoughts in language form generally consist of significantly more tokens than their action counterpart.
 Thus, generating thoughts at test-time comes at a high inference cost.
 This can significantly slow down the agent's action execution in the environment.

-We hypothesize that the main advantages of thinking and hierarchical models stem from the knowledge acquired in the parameters' model by predicting the thoughts and learning a differently-conditioned action distribution, rather than from the generated thoughts.
 We hypothesize that the primary benefits of these models arise not from the generated thoughts themselves, but from the knowledge learned by the model through thought prediction and thought-conditioned actions prediction.
 This suggests that the model refines its capabilities by internalizing the patterns present in the thoughts, akin to the development of intuitive expertise \citep{kahneman2009IntuitiveExpertise}.
-As if the model honed its intuitive thinking by learning to recognize the patterns contained in the thoughts \citep{kahneman2009IntuitiveExpertise}.
-Under this hypothesis, after a learning process that involves thoughts conditioning and thoughts prediction, a VLA should be able to predict actions with higher accuracy, independently of the presence of thoughts as an intermediate output. regardless of the presence of the thoughts as an input.
+Under this hypothesis, after a learning process that involves thoughts conditioning and thoughts prediction, a VLA should be able to predict actions with higher accuracy, independently of the presence of thoughts as an intermediate output.

-To account for the need to train agents that are able to output different probability distributions, we introduce a new class of thinking models, called hybrid training (HyT) VLAs.
 To address the need for agents capable of producing multiple probability distributions within a single model, we introduce a new training strategy, \textit{Hybrid Training} (HyT), designed to integrate structured reasoning with flexible policy learning.

 \begin{definition}[Hybrid Training] Given a task description $l$ and the current environment observation $x_t$, the conditional distribution over actions $a_t$ can be expressed as:

 by marginalizing out thoughts $\tau$ and the set of values assumed by the ``modality" variable $m$. \end{definition}